James Murphy (soccer, born 1997): Monterey Bay FC

 Murphy signed with USL Championship expansion side Monterey Bay FC on February 8, 2022.
-Murphy was included in the starting 11 for Monterey Bay's inaugural match, a 4-2 loss to Phoenix Rising FC.
+Murphy was included in the starting 11 for Monterey Bay's inaugural match, a 4–2 loss to Phoenix Rising FC.
+Murphy's contract option was declined following the 2023 USL Championship season.

+Detroit City FC

+Murphy signed a two-year contract with Detroit City on January 25, 2024.
+Detroit declined his contract option following their 2024 season.

+Indy Eleven

+Murphy joined Indy Eleven on January 29, 2025 ahead of their 2025 season.
+He made his debut for the club on March 15, 2025, in a 1–3 victory over Miami FC in the USL Championship.
+Murphy scored his first goal for the club in a 2–4 away loss to North Carolina FC on July 18, 2025.

 Personal life

 Murphy has an older sister, Casey, and two younger brothers, John and Owen.
-Both brothers also play soccer, with John Murphy being a player for New York Red Bulls II, and Owen being of the Montclair University soccer team.
+Both brothers also play soccer, with John Murphy being a player for Forward Madison FC, and Owen being of the Montclair University soccer team.